stavros47/Torrent-Player-App/README.md

 ## Quick Start - Notes

-it is not packaged yet to use just clone the repository and install dependencies and run Opens/streams in a new (**default**) or VLC (optional).
+it is not packaged yet, so to use just clone the repository and then install dependencies and run.
+Opens/streams in a new window (**default**) or VLC (optional).

 ```sh
 npm install